optionalCTF/SSOh-No/README.md

 Generally, this endpoint provides extremely verbose errors which can be leveraged to enumerate users and validate their passwords via brute force/spraying attacks.

-This tool is a weaponised version of a PoC demonstrated in the [arstechnica article research article](https://arstechnica.com/information-technology/2021/09/new-azure-active-directory-password-brute-forcing-flaw-has-no-fix/]) which discusses the techniques utilised to exploit the endpoint.
+This tool is a weaponised version of a PoC demonstrated in the [arstechnica research article](https://arstechnica.com/information-technology/2021/09/new-azure-active-directory-password-brute-forcing-flaw-has-no-fix/]) which discusses the techniques utilised to exploit the endpoint.

 This endpoint is known to Microsoft however, in typical fashion it has been branded a feature, not a bug.